richonguzman/LoRa_APRS_Tracker/README.md

-# Richonguzman / CA2RXU LoRa APRS Tracker/Station
+# CA2RXU LoRa APRS Tracker/Station

 This firmware is for using ESP32 based boards with LoRa Modules and GPS to live in the APRS world.